Alpine-DAV/ascent/src/docs/sphinx/GPU_notes.rst

 But an easy way to verify your job is NOT running on the GPU is if rocProf produces no output files.

 Below is an example of using rocProf that will generate an output file for each MPI rank.
-Note: this could result in several GBs of data depending on the size of your job.
+Note: this could result in several GBs of data depending on the size of your job since there are typically 6 files generated per MPI rank.
-There are typically 6 files generated per MPI rank.
+**Known Issue:** Currently, rocprof on Crusher is failing to produce output files for non-root MPI ranks.

 .. code-block:: sh